alexander-digett/digett/src/pages/insights/architecting-long-term-solutions.md

 title: 'Architecting Long-Term Solutions'
 templateKey: blog-post
 date: 2013-04-16T13:00:00.000Z
+category:
-category: Tools of the Trade
+  -Tools of the Trade
 alias: architecting-long-term-solutions
 summary: >
  It takes mere moments for a prospective customer to evaluate you and your business.
 Every interaction is important and critical to help establish a long term relationship.